Denver-Mesh/.github/profile/README.md

 ## Getting Started
 Interested in joining the network or setting up your own node?
 Follow these steps to get started:
 1. Visit our Website: The most up-to-date information on how to join the network and get your equipment can be found on our official website: https://denvermesh.org/.
 1. Explore the Code: If you're a developer, you can start by exploring the source code in this repository.
-Look for issues labeled "good first issue" to get a feel for our development process.
 1. Join the Community: We have a vibrant community of builders and enthusiasts.
-Check the Contact section below to find our communication channels and join the conversation.
+Check the website to find our communication channels and join the conversation.

 ## How to Contribute
 We welcome contributions of all kinds!
 This is a community effort, and every bit of help makes a difference.